gmitirol/empop-use/docs/empop_use.md

 ![Figure1 - User Registration](fig1_user_registration.png)

-## 4. Using EMPOP for mitotype searches {#using-empop-for-mitotype-searches .unnumbered}
+## 4. Using EMPOP for mitotype searches

 EMPOP follows the [revised and extended guidelines for mitochondrial DNA typing](http://www.ncbi.nlm.nih.gov/pubmed/25117402) issued by the DNA